aj-lim/House-Price-Analysis-Prediction/README.md

 ---

+## 📈 Data
+The dataset used for this project can be downloaded from Kaggle: https://www.kaggle.com/datasets/shree1992/housedata

 ## 📌 Features
 - **Data Understanding**: checks details of the raw data and carries out cleansing tasks.
 - **Data Exploration**: Statistical analysis and visual insights of the data.